 Commission for Individuals With Disabilities

 The Commission meetings are open to the public.
-If you need accommodations to participate in commission meetings, make your request at least 2 weeks prior to the meeting date.
+If you need accommodations to participate in commission meetings, make your request at least 72 hours prior to the meeting date.
 Please call Lydia Williams at 301-248-5397 or email firstname.lastname@example.org or use Maryland Relay at 711.

 The Commission has 20 volunteer members who are appointed by the County Executive and confirmed by the County Council for a 2-year term.
 Consumers with disabilities, public and private business, provider agencies, and the general public make up the Commission.
 Accommodations are available.

 If you are interested in becoming a Commissioner or learning more about the Commission, please call 301-248-5397 or email email@example.com or use Maryland Relay at 711.
 You can forward your resume to:

 In 1986, Prince George's County founded the Commission for Individuals with Disabilities.
 These Commissioners share their knowledge in order to help the County meet the needs of citizens who have disabilities.

 The mission of the Commission for Individuals with Disabilities is to bring together businesses, citizens, and the government of Prince George's County to discuss and resolve disability issues in the County.
 The Commission also works with County and State agencies and other Commissions to jointly address and promote the needs and rights of individuals with disabilities.